There has never been a movie like

 The film will not be following this story to the letter, and will instead tell its own original story that's a continuation of what the prior 18 films of the MCU have been building toward.
 So here's what you need to know about it.

-Iron Man in Spider-Man: Homecoming, where he mentored a young Peter Parker.
-At the conclusion of Civil War, his only real ally remaining besides Spidey was War Machine, who was still recovering from his injuries.
+Iron Man in, where he mentored a young Peter Parker.
+At the conclusion of Spider-Man: Homecoming Civil War, his only real ally remaining besides Spidey was War Machine, who was still recovering from his injuries.